Hss-477/Logistics-Dataset/README.md

 1. cargo_info.csv

-   Records the time required for loading cargo.
+   This file records the time required for loading different types of cargo.
+There are 15 types of cargo in total.

 2. warehouse_info.csv

-   Records the number of parking spaces available outside the warehouse and the types of cargo stored inside the warehouse.
+   This file documents the number of parking spots available outside each warehouse and the types of cargo stored inside.
+There are 50 warehouses in total.

 3. queuing_info.csv

-   Records the status changes of trucks arriving at the facility over the course of three months.
+   This file tracks the status changes of trucks arriving at the factory over a three-month period.
+There are 89,499 truck records for January and February combined, and 30,790 truck records for March.